isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 ![Screenshot of download and print options](assets/ddp_12.png)

-You will want to control these flags on the back end.
+You want to control these flags on the back end.
 Later you can implement authorization controls based on user identity and restrict access according to your business rules.
 That complexity isn't needed here, so let’s just modify \\routes\\in-line.js to include the authenticated and permissions properties in the model object.

 ```
 let authenticated = false;